Misfit911/SafariHub/README.md

 ### Objectives

-- Build a collaborative filtering model to recommend destinations
+- Build a collaborative filtering model to recommend destinations.
-- Reduce cold-start problem by incorporating content-based features
+- Reduce cold-start problem by incorporating content-based features.
-- Model Recall score ≥ 80%
-- Model Accuracy ≥ 80%
+- Use NLP to recommend items based on sentiment analysis of reviews.
+- Generate insights from user interaction data to understand trends, preferences, and popular destinations.
+- Suggest a wide range of destinations, including both popular and less-known locations to cater to different travel preferences.
+- Promote local hotels, destinations and tour agents through our web application.